MrJacobSullivan/MrJacobSullivan/README.md

 - 🌱 I’m currently learning **TypeScript!**

-- 👨‍💻 All of my projects are available at [jacobsullivan.dev/work](jacobsullivan.dev/work).
+- 👨‍💻 All of my projects are available at [jacobsullivan.dev/work](https://jacobsullivan.dev/work).

-- 📝 I regularly write articles on [jacobsullivan.dev/blog](jacobsullivan.dev/blog).

 - 💬 Ask me about **how I like to manage state in React**.

 - 📫 How to reach me **mrjacobsullivan@gmail.com**.

-- 📄 Know about my experiences [jacobsullivan.dev/resume](jacobsullivan.dev/resume).
+- 📄 Know about my experiences [jacobsullivan.dev/resume](https://jacobsullivan.dev/resume).

 <h3 align="left">Connect with me:</h3>
 <p align="left">